netdata/netdata/packaging/docker/README.md

 ### Caddyfile

 This file needs to be placed in `/opt` with name `Caddyfile`.
-Here you customize your domain and you need to provide your email address to obtain a Let's Encrypt certificate.
+Here you customize your domain, and you need to provide your email address to obtain a Let's Encrypt certificate.
 Certificate renewal will happen automatically and will be executed internally by the caddy server.